The IoT in Latin America: Prospects and Challenges

 Consider vending machines, which can detect low stock levels and connect with the vendor so that restocking happens automatically and efficiently.
 Even such relatively simple technology requires investment, but from whom?
 Telcos, vending machine owners, stock producers and logistics companies would all benefit from such a solution, but in the LatAm region there’s still a strong sense of competitive fear that prompts each to say “not our job”.

-LatAm telcos can also be rather more cautious than their “Western” counterparts.
+When it comes to IoT, LatAm telcos can also be rather more cautious than their “Western” counterparts.
 There is certainly great interest in developments in Europe and the USA, and Latin American CSPs are extremely keen to learn and integrate new ideas and processes.
 Being first to deliver a new technology to the regional market is valuable, but that cautious conservatism does favor duplicating established success rather than outright innovation.

 Then, there’s indecision about whether to focus on B2C or B2B markets.
 Some LatAm telcos look at the “one big win” potential of B2B, while others believe that delivering effective IoT services and products on a massive B2C market can help them win and maintain customers.